cmsc389T-spring22/ReadmeDemo/README.md

 1. Cheeto Puffs
 2. Pringles
 3. Spicy Doritos
+4. pretzels

 Why should I go to Bitcamp?
 - It is so much fun!
 - Both of my TAs will be there
 - Who Doesn't love some free merch :)
+- Bitcamp is amazing

+1. hello
+2. world

+- one
+- two

 **WOOO HOOO ITS FRIDAY!** <br />
 *Markdown Rules!* <br />